-Concomitant zalcitabine: not recommended.
-Avoid concomitant drugs that contain lamivudine or emtricitabine.
+Avoid concomitant sorbitol-containing products.
 Caution with drugs eliminated by active organic cationic secretion (eg, trimethoprim).
-Increased lamivudine absorption with TMP/SMX (clinical significance unknown).
-Triple therapy (once daily regimen) with abacavir + tenofovir or with didanosine + tenofovir: high rate of early viral non-response (see literature).
-Monitor for treatment-associated toxicities with interferon-alpha with or without ribavirin.
+Monitor for treatment-associated toxicities (esp. hepatic decompensation) with interferon-alpha with or without ribavirin.

 Register pregnant patients exposed to lamivudine by calling (800) 258-4263.

 Tabs 150mg—60; 300mg—30; Soln—240mL